vinefeeder/HellYes/README.md

 But python scripts typically use modules that are imported to the script

-Usuallly we use 'python install module-name' But if the script author has provided a requirements.txt file, then we can use 'pip install -r requirements.txt', so use that here.
+Usuallly we use 'pip install module-name' But if the script author has provided a requirements.txt file, then we can use 'pip install -r requirements.txt', so use that here.

 If the bare pip install does not work, try 'python3 pip install -r requirements.txt', or failing that 'python -m pip install -r requirements.txt'.
 Google for 'using pip' if stuck.